gottfried-github/fit-in-rows/readme.md

 Build the demo: `npm run watch`

+Generate and process sequences for work with this package [here](https://github.com/gottfried-github/fit-in-rows_sequences).

 ### Specifying rows
 Items are either wide or narrow.
 A wide item takes `2` of [`space`](#space); a narrow one takes `1`.